 I am an orderly person.
 I like to make to-do and checklists.
-I learned quickly that it’s necessary to roll with the punches.
-There will be plot twists and things that come up out of your control.
+I learned quickly that it's necessary to roll with the punches.
+There will be plot twists and things that come up that are out of your control.
 Just remember that they make for a great story.
-The unknown is something you’re bound to face as you meander this brand new world.
-The more you go with the flow, the happier you will be and the less stress you’ll endure.
+The unknown is something you're bound to face as you meander this brand new world.
+The more you go with the flow, the happier you will be and the less stress you'll endure.

 You also get a free pass to cry once in a while.
 Not saying your shouldn't get mad or sad, just realize why you started this epic adventure in the first place and it will help to ease your mind.

 When you first arrive there is so much to do: set up your phone, find a place to live, get internet access, figure out transportation… the list goes on.
 And you probably want to hit the highlights of your new city and see all it has to offer.
 But don't forget to take some time to yourself to just explore.